vifeng/TicketToTheMoon/README.md

 ---

-# PROJECT : TicketToTheMoon
+# PROJECT : eventhubserver

 ## About The Project

 TicketToTheMoon is a ticket office website.
 Main features are :

 - tickettothemoon_FrontEnd : a front office aimed at the public to buy tickets from and a back office for venues to operate their shows.
-- tickettothemoon_BackEnd : REST API to manage the data.
+- eventhubserver : REST API to manage the data.

 ## Documentation